 Colin Ambrose is the chief investment officer at Mother Cabrini Health Foundation.
 Previously, he was the chief investment officer at the UJA-Federation of New York, where he served over 9 years.
 Ambrose holds an MBA from Rensselaer Polytechnic Institute and a B.A. from Wesleyan University.

-Elizabeth Burton is the Chief Investment Officer at the Hawaii Employees’ Retirement System, an $18 billion pension investment fund.
+Elizabeth Burton is the chief investment officer at the Employees’ Retirement System of the State of Hawaii (“HIERS”), a $20 billion pension investment fund.
 Previously, she was managing director of quant strategies group at the Maryland State Retirement and Pension System.
 Prior to that, she was a managing principal at William Street Advisory LLC.
 Burton holds an MBA from the University of Chicago Booth School of Business and a B.A. from Washington and Lee University.

 Xing Chen is the president and chief investment officer of LICR Fund, Inc., the endowment of Ludwig Institute for Cancer Research.
 The Fund’s overall objective is to provide for the core spending needs of the Ludwig Institute for Cancer Research on a sustainable basis.
 The Fund’s portfolio primarily consists of high quality, globally diversified investments with a long-term orientation in order to ensure that the Institute’s needs are met today and in the future.
 Chen holds an MBA from St. John’s University.
 He also holds the CPA and CFA designations.